 Criminal charges can be incredibly devastating and difficult to bear.
 If you or someone you know has been arrested for a weapons charge the possibility of jail, obtaining a lawyer, and how this charge could affect your future can certainly be overpowering.
 We are here to reassure that Rossen Law Firm is here to lend a supportive and experienced hand.

-What is a Weapons Crime?
+What is a Weapons Crime in South Florida?

 In recent decades, reportings regarding the phenomenon of mass shootings in highly public places such as schools, airports, and concerts have increased excessively.
 Due to this, the laws revolving weapon crimes have shifted and become forcefully prosecuted.

 Florida Law prohibits a number of weapon crimes that involve the possession, purchase, or use of an illegal weapon or firearm.

 According to the Florida Statute 790.001, a firearm is categorized as any weapon which will or is designed to, or may readily be converted to discharge a bullet by the action of an explosive.
 A weapon is any knife, metallic knuckles, slungshot, tear gas gun, chemical weapon or device, or other deadly weapons except a firearm or a common pocketknife, plastic knife, or blunt-bladed table knife.

 - Improper Exhibition of a Firearm or Weapon occurs when a person has or carries a dagger, sword, sword cane, firearm, electric weapon or device, or other weapons in the presence of one or more people, and displays rude, careless, angry, or threatening manners, not in necessary self-defense.